RitzzzZ2021/RitzzzZ2021/README.md

 Glad to meet you!
 I'm RitzzzZ, an undergraduate studying computer science in Zhejiang University.

 #### Something about me:
-- 😪 I'm currently having summer vacation
+- 😪 I'm currently learning operating system and computer networks
-- 📖 I'm currently learning blockchain and deep learning
+- 📖 I'm currently working on blockchain and deep learning
 - 🤔 I’m looking for opportunities to do research about deep learning
 - 🎵 Hobby: music, movies and books
 - 📫 How to reach me: imxinyiz@gmail.com